What is Post-Laminectomy Syndrome?

 Schedule a Consultation to Discuss Treating Post-Laminectomy Syndrome

 If you are experiencing chronic post-surgical pain after back or neck surgery, you may be suffering from post-laminectomy syndrome.
-Dr. Robert S. Marks, Dr. Sauman A. Rafii, Dr. Ivan N. Chew and our team of highly trained medical personnel are familiar with this condition and are prepared to help you get back to living a pain-free life.
+Our providers are familiar with this condition and are prepared to help you get back to living a pain-free life.
 A thorough evaluation and diagnostic testing will help to identify the underlying problem and the best way to go about treating your particular symptoms.
-Please give our office a call today at (512) 981-7246 to request an appointment to discuss post-laminectomy syndrome treatment in Austin.
+Please give our office a call today at (512) 981-7246 to request an appointment with an Austin pain management doctor to discuss post-laminectomy syndrome treatment in Austin.
 You can also get started by requesting an appointment online.